How to Prepare Your Caravan for the Summer Season

 - Canned food

-- (optional) replace batteries in fairy lights
+- (optional) Replace batteries in fairy lights

 Congratulations: now nothing stands in the way of your new season.